ParkYJ217/pseudoRA/README.md

  - HaplotypeCaller vcf file

 ## 5. Customization for other genes
+Currently, PseudoRA is fit to handle only variants in *SBDS* and *SBDSP1*, but user can customize the reference FASTA to fit their needs using the code below.
+First, BED file including the functional and pseudogenes are needed.
+Make sure that the functional gene is on the first line.
+Python code will mask all nucleotides except for the region corresponding to the functional gene.
+Bwa, samtools, picard is used to index the output FASTA.

     python3 </path/to/PseudoRA/>utils/customization.py -r <reference FASTA> -b <region-of-interest BED> -o <output FASTA>
     bwa index <output FASTA>